 Community Functional Marker Gene Analysis

-To assess potential differences in microbial metabolisms between Lake Mendota and Trout Bog, we tested whether functional marker genes identified in the unassembled merged metagenomic reads appeared more frequently in one lake or layer compared to the others.
-These comparisons were run between the epilimnia of Trout Bog and Lake Mendota, and between the epilimnion and hypolimnion of Trout Bog.
-We did not compare the epilimnion of Lake Mendota to the hypolimnion of Trout Bog, as the multitude of factors differing between these two sites make this comparison illogical.
-Many genes differed significantly by site, indicating contrasting gene content between lakes and layers (Data S3).
-To further infer differences in microbial metabolism, we aggregated marker genes by function (as several marker genes from a phylogenetic range were included in the database for each type of function) and tested for significant differences in distribution between lakes and layers using a Wilcoxon rank sum test with a Bonferroni correction for multiple pairwise testing.
+Due to the contrasting water chemistry of Mendota and Trout Bog (Table 1, Table S1), we expected that microbial metabolisms would differ between lakes, and that these differences would be reflected in metagenomic gene content.
+To assess potential differences in microbial metabolisms between Mendota and Trout Bog, we tested whether functional marker genes identified in the unassembled merged metagenomic reads appeared more frequently in one lake or layer compared to the others.
 Many functional markers were found to be significantly more abundant in specific sites; more will be reported in each of the following sections (Figure 1, Table S3).
-These contrasting abundances of functional marker genes suggest significant differences in the metabolisms of microbial communities across lake environments.
+These contrasting abundances of functional marker genes suggested significant differences in microbial community metabolisms across lake environments.

-How Representative are the MAGs?
+Overview of the MAGs Dataset

-To identify the phylogenies of the microbes carrying marker genes and the co-occurrences of marker genes within the same population genomes, we used metagenome-assembled genomes (MAGs) from each metagenomic time series to predict metabolic pathways based on genomic content.
-A total of 193 medium to high quality bacterial MAGs were recovered from the three combined time series metagenomes in Trout Bog and Lake Mendota: 99 from Lake Mendota, 31 from Trout Bog’s epilimnion, and 63 from Trout Bog’s hypolimnion (Data S4).
-These population genomes ranged in estimated completeness from 50 to 99% based on CheckM estimates (Parks et al., 2015).
-Several MAGs from Trout Bog’s epilimnion and hypolimnion appeared to belong to the same population based on average nucleotide identities greater than 99% calculated using DOE JGI’s ANI calculator (Data S6) (Varghese et al., 2015).
-This is likely because assembly and binning were carried out separately for each thermal layer, even though some populations were present throughout the water column.
+To identify the phylogenetic affiliations of the microbes carrying marker genes and the co-occurrences of key marker genes within the same population genomes, we used metagenome-assembled genomes (MAGs) from each metagenomic time series to predict metabolic pathways based on genomic content.
 To assess the diversity of our MAGs, we constructed an approximate maximum likelihood tree of all the MAGs in FastTree (Price, Dehal & Arkin, 2010) using whole genome alignments (Figure S1).
 The tree is not intended to infer detailed evolutionary history, but to provide an overall picture of similarity between genomes.
-MAGs recovered are a diverse set of genomes assigned to taxa typically observed in freshwater.
+The recovered MAGs represent a diverse set of genomes assigned to taxonomic groups typically observed in freshwater (Figure S2).